the-teachingRSE-project/competencies/competencies.md

 Researchers often lack the skills to use specialised software for their research, let alone write it [@NamingPain].
-If they come from a non-technical domain, they may also struggle to know what to ask when trying to request help from and interact with more experienced staff.
+If they come from a non-technical domain, they may also struggle to know what to ask when trying to request help from and interact with more experienced colleagues.
 A gap still exists in academic education, as many curricula do not sufficiently prepare their students in this regard.
 This situation is exemplified by the extracurricular \ac{MIT} class "The Missing Semester of Your CS Education" [@MIT], which aims to increase